You wish to manage iOS devices with Cortado MDM or with Cortado Server. Here we present you with three different enrollment methods.

 For this purpose, select the menu item Accounts in Apple Business Manager.
 In the next step you can create a managed Apple ID for each employee.
 Your employees will receive the managed Apple ID via email.

 Furthermore, you also need to place your employees into the Cortado Administration Portal and make the desired settings (Apps, Profiles, Policies).
 Your employees will then receive an invitation to the Cortado Self Service Portal where they can download the MDM profile for themselves (instructions) and then enter the managed Apple ID.
-Alternatively, you can also integrate the device, jointly with your employee, directly via the Administration Portal (instructions).
-There is an description here for Cortado MDM and here for Cortado Server of the steps you need to carry out on the device.
+Alternatively, you can also integrate the device, jointly with your employee, directly via the Administration Portal.
+There is an description here of the steps you need to carry out on the device.

 3. Device Enrollment